EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 The export of an api can be reduced to a single section within a section using the section argument.
 Note: The output of the file can be either in JSON or ZIP and will use the new enhanced format.
 This means that these values cannot be used with other lacadmin import commands.

+NOTE: The formats use the new enhanced team development style and cannot be mixed with other lacadmin commands.
 ```
 EXPORT PROJECT=demo
 mkdir temp